sankaraxi/SlotMachinePython/README.md

 - Random function is used to choose a random value from a dictionary of values.
 - Winnings is also calculated simultaneously while continuing the game.
 - Medium level code.
 Easily Readable.
 - Error prone but the errors can be overcomed by avoiding silly mistakes while practicing.
+Utilze carefully with right syntax.
 - Feature: Generates random items based on user request.